raulmax319/sm64plus/FAQ.md

 ## **Q:** Some of the textures appear black and purple, how do I fix this?

-**A:** Hold "left", "right", and "backspace" keys down for 5 seconds in the title screen.
-On non-windows platforms, you can also try passing the path to the `gfx` directory as the first argument to the executable; by default it's generated at `build/us_pc/gfx`.
+**A:** Hold "left", "right", and "backspace" keys down for 5 seconds in the title screen of the launcher.
+On non-Windows platforms, you can also try passing the path to the `gfx` directory as the first argument to the executable; by default it's generated at `build/us_pc/gfx`.

 <br>